josephrw12/cortex-c2/README.md

 ## Important
 - This is work in progress, and I do not know how far this will go, your support is highly appreciated, and I am open to accpeting your contributions to the project (read the contributing.md file)
 - I used claude ai to help in the build process
+-  It's named Cortex because I am currently testing it out on a Cortex CPU System
 - Visit my web site at https://cyberigniter.link